AndreaMorgan/VBA_KickstarterAnalysis/README.md

 2. Open the VBA script in the Excel document.
 3. Run the script

 Note:  The script takes a few seconds to run completely.
-Edit